Mindflash/mf-api-example/CUSTOMBRANDING.md

 ## PublicPage
 1>Below is the various places you can update for a trainee experience related to the public pages.
 This will allow you to update your login page, public course, series and catalog pages.

-Look at the example provided to see which number matches which element you can change inside excel sheet.
+Look at the example provided to see which number matches which element then fill color inside excel sheet.
 Ex-green label number  match the element inside excel sheet and enter the color code.